Skip to main content

 How to dance sevillanas

-Rebujito flows freely, but visible intoxication is frowned upon.
-The people of Córdoba pace themselves over hours but remain dignified.
-If you are visibly drunk (stumbling, aggressive), you will be firmly asked to leave by security.
-The feria is a celebration of pleasure, not excess.
-Drink water regularly (free from the bar on request).
+On alcohol: Rebujito flows freely, but visible intoxication is frowned upon.
+Córdobans pace themselves over hours and remain dignified.
+If you are visibly drunk, security will ask you to leave.
+This is a celebration of pleasure, not excess.
+Drink water regularly — free from any bar on request.

 Complete practical information